ipenas-cl/Tempo-Lang/docs/language/philosophy/PROJECT_SUMMARY.md

-# Tempo Project Summary
+# Chronos Project Summary

 **Author:** Ignacio Peña Sepúlveda
 **Date:** June 25, 2025

 ## 🎯 Project Overview

-Tempo is a revolutionary deterministic programming language and operating system designed to democratize reliable computing.
+Chronos is a revolutionary deterministic programming language and operating system designed to democratize reliable computing.
 It guarantees that the same input always produces the same output in the same time, making it ideal for:

 - Small businesses competing with tech giants
 - Retail traders competing with HFT firms